 Clinical experiences take place in various health care agencies in and outside the college's district.
-Hours may vary from the class schedule depending on the clinical placement and travel will be required at times.
+Hours may vary from the class schedule depending on the clinical placement, and travel will be required at times.
 In addition, overnight stays may be required.
 Occasionally, it is necessary for the nursing student to travel to a more specialized training facility out-of-town that requires being away from home overnight.

-- 1. The college does not assume financial responsibility for overnight accommodations. - 2.
-For students who travel to Flagstaff Medical Center or Whiteriver IHS Hospital for a clinical experience: If the student is unable to return to his/her home due to a snowstorm or hazardous road conditions, the students will be lodged at the expense of NPC.
-Students are responsible for their meals.
-When the college makes lodging arrangements for the students and is financially responsible, the following rules will apply for the duration of the travel period:

 - a.
-Students are representing Northland Pioneer College and should conduct themselves in a manner which will not bring complaints from hospital or hotel personnel. - b.
-One to four students may be assigned to a room. - c.
-Family members and friends are not allowed to share the accommodations. - 3.
-When the college does not assume financial responsibility for overnight accommodations, the students are free to make their own living arrangements but are still held accountable to the college while at the health facility. - 4.
+The college does not assume financial responsibility for overnight accommodations under normal circumstances. - b.
+Students who travel to Flagstaff Medical Center or Whiteriver IHS Hospital for a clinical experience and are unable to return home due to a snowstorm or hazardous road conditions will be lodged at the expense of NPC.
+Students are responsible for their meals. - c.
+When the college makes lodging arrangements for the students and is financially responsible, the following rules will apply for the duration of the travel period: - 1.
+Students are representing Northland Pioneer College and should conduct themselves in a manner which will not bring complaints from hospital or hotel personnel. - 2.
+One to four students may be assigned to a room. - 3.
+Family members and friends are not allowed to share the accommodations. - d.
+When the college does not assume financial responsibility for overnight accommodations, the students are free to make their own living arrangements but are still held accountable to the college while at the health facility. - e.
 All students will agree to abide by the NPC Student Conduct Code during the travel period.

 In case of weather conditions that render traveling hazardous, students are urged to exercise their best judgment in determining whether to attend clinical assignments.
 The clinical instructor must be notified promptly if students are going to be absent or late.
 Cancellation of clinical due to weather is based on the discretion of the instructor, but does not occur often.
 Faculty will notify students of changes in scheduling clinical practice.
-Clinical allowances and availability for make-up opportunities differ between sites - please refer to your instructor.
+Clinical allowances and availability for make-up opportunities differ between sites - please refer to the clinical instructor.